 The Petzl Bolsa is unique because it's a rope bag that is a fairly functional cragging pack as long as you don't need too much stuff.
 It easily fits a 70m rope, shoes, harness, 10 draws and still has a little more room for other items.
 The Bolsa uses a newer "funnel" style design.
 Compared to the much more common "burrito" fold-and-roll design, it's much quicker and easier to pack.
-Its only downside is that it's slightly harder to unpack and it doesn't keep the rope as tangle free as most other models we tested.
-What's also rad is the Bolsa only costs $40, a killer price for a funnel style designed rope bag that doubles as a crag pack.
+Its only downside is that it's slightly harder to unpack and it doesn't keep the rope as tangle-free as most other models we tested.
+What's also rad is the Bolsa comes at a killer price for a funnel style designed rope bag that doubles as a crag pack.

 Petzl Bolsa Review